 |Hotel||Chateau Victoria Hotel and Suites|

 We venture to Ucluelet, enjoying the scenery as we traverse Vancouver Island to its Pacific coast.
 We have a visit to the Milner Gardens and Woodland, a seaside garden set in Qualicum beach on the eastern coast of Vancouver Island.
 Covering an impressive 28 hectares of unspoiled natural beauty perched on an oceanfront bluff with views across the Strait of Georgia.

 Day 7 -

-After breakfast we head out onto the calm shallow waters on the coastline in search of the Vancouver Island black bears which at this time of the year venture to the shoreline in search of rock crab and other seafood treats.
+After breakfast we head out onto the calm shallow waters on the coastline in search of the Vancouver Island black bears, which at this time of the year venture to the shoreline in search of rock crab and other seafood treats.
 British Columbia is home to around one-quarter of all black bears in Canada, so this trip offers a fantastic opportunity to spot some.

 Later, we visit the Tofino Botanical Gardens.
 The site is spread over 12 hectares of gardens, forests and shorelines and it explores the relationship between culture and nature.
 There is a network of paths and boardwalks which take you through cultivated gardens, a sculpture park and old growth temperate rainforest.
 Sprinkled in amongst this, some clearings have been transformed into pocket gardens which display plants that thrive in temperate rainforest around the world including specimens from Chile and Japan.
 Other pocket gardens celebrate the groups that have called Clayoquot Sound their home particularly the Nuu-chah-nulth First Nations, early Japanese fishing families and of course the hippies.